AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/validate.md

 # Validation and next steps

 As you begin to add solution APIs to your mobile implementation, you are going to want to validate that specific actions and experiences work as intended.
-Adding [Adobe Experience Platform Assurance](../beta/project-griffon/#what-can-project-griffon-do-for-you) to your application at the beginning of your implementation provides a way to quickly check to make sure the SDK has been instrumented properly and that data is flowing to Adobe Analytics and other solutions.
-FIX LINK
+Adding [Adobe Experience Platform Assurance](../platform-assurance/index.md#what-can-assurance-do-for-you) to your application at the beginning of your implementation provides a way to quickly check to make sure the SDK has been instrumented properly and that data is flowing to Adobe Analytics and other solutions.

-Assurance is available across all [SDK platforms and frameworks](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/current-sdk-versions).
-Installation and setup instructions are available [here](../beta/project-griffon/#quick-setup).
-FIX LINKS
+Assurance is available across all [SDK platforms and frameworks](../upgrade-platform-sdks/current-sdk-versions.md).
+Installation and setup instructions are available [here](../platform-assurance/index.md#quick-setup).

-Once you have Assurance integrated, you can create a [new session](https://aep-sdks.gitbook.io/docs/beta/project-griffon/using-project-griffon#creating-sessions) by either scanning a QR code or by following a unique deep link URL.
-FIX LINK
+Once you have Assurance integrated, you can create a [new session](../platform-assurance/tutorials/index.md#creating-sessions) by either scanning a QR code or by following a unique deep link URL.

 The main interface for Assurance will show a running event list of all SDK events, including a configuration response event that will provide a readout of all configuration values obtained from the Data Collection UI.